For parents navigating separation, custody conflict, and what comes after

 lose everything.

-The first 90 days still matter after separation are the most consequential of your life.
+The first 90 days after separation are the most consequential of your life.
 Most parents make the same six mistakes — in the same order.
 Here is what they are, and what it costs.

 01 You were just served papers